Hacked? Part 2 - Hacking Prevention and Cleaning

 ModSecurity (Web Application Firewall)

-If you would like to know more about ModSec or WAF’s, check out our blog post on ModSecurity – Protection Through Patterns.
+If you want to know more about ModSec or WAF’s, check out our blog post on ModSecurity – Protection Through Patterns.

-Basically, this firewall inspects requests made to the server and looks for malicious requests and blocks them before they can be processed.
+Basically, this firewall inspects requests made to the server, looks for malicious requests, and blocks them before they can be processed.

-We protect all our new services under SonicWall hardware firewalls with IPS (Intrusion Protection System) which functions in similar ways to a Web Application Firewall, and adds another layer of protection for your site.
+We protect all our new services under SonicWall hardware firewalls with IPS (Intrusion Protection System), which functions similarly to a Web Application Firewall and adds another layer of protection for your site.

-CageFS puts each account into its own ‘cage’ that they can’t get out of and thus stops one account from contaminating other accounts that are on the same server.
+CageFS puts each account into its own ‘cage’ that they can’t get out of and thus stops one account from contaminating other accounts on the same server.

-ConfigServer eXploit Scanner is an active service on the server that is looking at files that are uploaded to the server and also files present on accounts, it examines the file and tries to match exploitable code and things like privilege escalation scripts.
+ConfigServer eXploit Scanner is an active service on the server that looks at files uploaded to the server and files present on accounts.
+It examines the file and tries to match exploitable code and things like privilege escalation scripts.